tgirke/tgirke.github.io/members.md

 This position is about the development of integrative analysis methods for multidimensional data sets from a variety of next generation sequencing (NGS) technologies and their implementation in form of R/Bioconductor packages.
-_Minimum requirements:_ (1.)
-Ph.D. and/or postdoctoral training in an area
+_Minimum requirements:_ (I) Ph.D. and/or postdoctoral training in an area
 related  to computational biology, biostatistics and genome biology.
-(2).
-Several years of experience with R/Bioconductor package development including programming in C/C++.
-(3.)
-High-level of proficiency in analyzing NGS data, including RNA-Seq, ChIP-Seq, Methyl-Seq, VAR-Seq, etc. (4.)
-Strong publication record. _Other hands-on experience:_ (1.)
-Data analysis programming environments for reproducible research.
-(2.)
-Parallelization of data analysis tasks on computer clusters.
-(3.)
-Experience with Python, database and web service development are also a plus.
+(II) Several years of experience with R/Bioconductor package development including programming in C/C++.
+(III) High-level of proficiency in analyzing NGS data, including RNA-Seq, ChIP-Seq, Methyl-Seq, VAR-Seq, etc. (IV) Strong publication record. _Other hands-on experience:_ (i) Data analysis programming environments for reproducible research. (ii) Parallelization of data analysis tasks on computer clusters. (iii) Experience with Python, database and web service development are also a plus.
 To apply for this position, please email your CV, statement of research interests and names of at least three references to Thomas Girke (thomas.girke@ucr.edu).